KritPrasad05/NULLCLASS_INTERNSHIP-TASK3-KritPrasad/README.md

 </head>
 <body>

-<h1>Translation App: English to Hindi</h1>
+<h1>Translation App: English to French and Hindi</h1>
-<p>This project is a simple script that translates English text into Hindi using the MarianMT model from the Hugging Face Transformers library.
-The script includes a specific rule for translating words that start with a vowel.</p>
+<p>This project is a web application that translates English text into French and Hindi simultaneously using the MarianMT model from the Hugging Face Transformers library.
+The user interface is built with Streamlit, and the app includes a specific rule for translating only 10-letter words.</p>

 <h2>Table of Contents</h2>
 <ul>